michelebonapace/SimpleScriptableObjectsDBWindow/README.md

 This plugin is meant to be used in project with scriptable objects with many instances, such as card games.

+It uses Reflection in order to create it askying you the smallest possible effort.

 It will allow you to see your scriptable objects in a table and filter them in order to find them and work on them quickly.

 Example: